chili-lab/SAFR/data/README.md

-The SST-2 data download link is: https://nlp.stanford.edu/~socherr/stanfordSentimentTreebank.zip The IMDb data download link is: https://ai.stanford.edu/~amaas/data/sentiment/aclImdb_v1.tar.gz
+The download link for the SST-2 dataset is: https://nlp.stanford.edu/~socherr/stanfordSentimentTreebank.zip

+The download link for the IMDB dataset is: https://ai.stanford.edu/~amaas/data/sentiment/aclImdb_v1.tar.gz